Participation in the conference requires the submission of papers, which will be evaluated by reviewers. No abstract will be accepted.

-Full papers should mainly focus on research, applications or systems describing results that contribute to advances in the state-of-the-art, software, hardware, algorithms, applications, and human factors.
+• Full Papers should focus on research, applications, or systems that describe results contributing to advancements in the state-of-the-art.
+Topics may include, but are not limited to, software, hardware, algorithms, applications, and human factors.

-Short papers should mainly focus on work-in-progress, achievements of initial research, projects in early stages of development, case studies, etc. Accepted short papers will be published in the conference proceedings and presented at the conference as poster.
+• Short Papers should focus on work-in-progress, early-stage research, initial project findings, case studies, or similar topics.
+Accepted short papers will be published in the conference proceedings and presented as posters.

 Paper Formatting

-Authors should consult Springer’s guidelines and technical instructions for the preparation of proceedings papers.
+Authors should refer to Springer’s guidelines and technical instructions for preparing proceedings papers.
 For your convenience, the Authors Guidelines are available here.

-Springer provides templates for Word and LaTeX users that help structure the paper.
-LaTeX is the preferred format for texts containing several formulae.
+Springer provides templates for Word and LaTeX users to help structure the paper.
+LaTeX is the preferred format for papers containing numerous equations.

 Springer encourages authors to include their ORCID iD in proceedings papers.

-Authors can refer to Springer's LNCS webpage, where they can find nearly all information relevant to both volume editors and contributing authors regarding the LNCS print/electronic publication process.
+For additional details, authors can consult Springer’s LNCS webpage, which contains nearly all relevant information for both volume editors and contributing authors regarding the LNCS print/electronic publication process.

 Copyright Form

-The corresponding author of each paper, acting on behalf of all co-authors, must complete and sign a Consent-to-Publish form to transfer the copyright of the paper to the publisher.
-Once the files have been sent to Springer, changes relating to the authorship cannot be made.
+The corresponding author of each paper, on behalf of all co-authors, must complete and sign a Consent-to-Publish form to transfer the copyright of the paper to the publisher.
+Once the files have been sent to Springer, no changes to the authorship can be made.

-Papers without signed copyright form will not be included in the proceedings.
+Papers without a signed copyright form will not be included in the proceedings.

 Paper Submission

-Only papers submitted through the online submission system and strictly adhering to the relevant format will be considered for reviewing and publication.
+Only papers submitted through the online submission system and strictly adhering to the required format will be considered for review and publication.

-After acceptance, each paper must be accompanied by the payment of at least one regular registration (early registration) to guarantee publication in the proceedings.
+Upon acceptance, each paper must be accompanied by at least one regular (early) registration payment to guarantee its inclusion in the proceedings.

 Apply for the "Best Graphical Abstract" award

-The Graphical Abstract is an image that effectively describes the contents of your research.
+The Graphical Abstract is an image that visually summarizes the key contents of your research.

-• Identify the key message of your research and determine the most important results to highlight in your graphical abstract;
+• Identify the key message of your research and highlight the most important results.

-• Choose a visually appealing image that represents your research topic and use it as the central focus of your graphical abstract;
+• Choose a visually appealing image that represents your research topic, and make it the central focus of your graphical abstract.

-• Use clear, concise language to describe your research question, methodology, and main findings in a way that is easy for non-experts to understand;
+• Use clear, concise language to describe your research question, methodology, and main findings in a way that is easily understood by non-experts.

-• Make sure that the word count does not exceed 80 words;
+• Ensure that the word count does not exceed 80 words.

-• Use icons, arrows, and other design elements to help illustrate your main points and make your abstract more engaging.
+• Use design elements such as icons, arrows, and other visuals to illustrate key points and make your abstract more engaging.

 springer1